Be Prepared | Canmore Kananaskis

 Bring the right gear and supplies

 Let’s keep it simple.
-Here is a basic list of absolutely essential gear for a hike:
+Here is a basic list of essential gear for a hike:

 • Water (1L minimum)